is1200-example-projects/mcb32tools/README.md

 Determine the prefix to use for the toolchain.
 This path is hard-coded into the binaries, and is the path used in the final toolchain distribution.
 The default and recommended is to use `/opt/pic32-toolchain` .
-To change this, edit the `PREFIX` variable at the top of the Makefile.
+To change this, edit the `INSTALL_DIR` variable at the top of the Makefile.

 The prefix directory must be created manually before the build can start.
 If your prefix is the default one, use the command `mkdir /opt/pic32-toolchain`